HPS masthead

 A

-Americium-241 (241Am) is used in many detectors to measure (1) smoke in homes, (2) toxic lead in old wall paint, (3) the thickness of foil and paper while in production, and (4) water moisture or hydrocarbons (oil).
-The first three industrial sources, use the alpha particles or low energy x rays emitted from a sealed source of 241Am; while the water/oil gauges mix 241Am with beryllium in a sealed source.
+Americium-241 (241Am) is used in many detectors to measure (1) smoke in homes, (2) toxic lead in old wall paint, (3) the thickness of foil and paper while in production, and (4) water moisture or hydrocarbons (oil) in soil.
+The first three industrial sources use the alpha particles or low energy x rays emitted from a sealed Special Form source of 241Am; while the water/oil gauges mix 241Am with beryllium in a sealed source to produce neutrons.

 The chemical properties of the 241Am are of concern if the sealed source leaks and is ingested.
-Am-241 behaves chemically like calcium and will go to the bones, thus causing the major portion of a person's radiation dose (exposure).
-The physical properties, specifically particle size, are of concern if the sealed source leaks and is released into the air.
+241Am behaves chemically like calcium and will go to the bones, thus causing the major portion of a person's radiation dose (exposure).
+The physical properties (specifically particle size) are of concern if the sealed source leaks and 241Am prticles are released into the air.
 The particle size helps to determine how much 241Am might be inhaled and where it might be deposited in the lungs, both affecting the persons ultimate radiation dose.

 John P. Hageman, MS, CHP

 Answer posted on 2 February 2005.
-The information and material posted on this Web site is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Web site.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.